micahjsmith/website/content/blog/inline-markup-within-words-rst.md

 >    - one of the ASCII characters - . , : ; ! ? \ / ' " ) ] } >
 >    - or a similar non-ASCII punctuation character.
 [14]

+Have you found another way to do this?
+Let me know in the comments.

 Source: <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#inline-markup>